narcode/codeklavier/assets/ACTIVITIES.md

 ### This page gives a run down of public CodeKlavier presentations and milestones to date:
 (newest on top)

+May/June 2023: Recording videos of ARquatic and MercTippets for HashiCorps HashiDays 2023

+February 2022: Release book chapter "The CodeKlavier: Appropriating the piano as a live coding instrument" in [Rethinking the Musial Instrument](https://www.cambridgescholars.com/product/978-1-5275-7789-3)

+Summer 2021: ARquatic, CodeKlavier's music and augmented reality experience, has its premier and performances in the Netherlands.

+January 2021: CodeKlavier meets Mercury, Mercury Live Coding Sessions.
+Watch the video [here](https://youtu.be/e4sPKOlaYS8)

+October 2020: CodeKlavier meets Fokker organ.
+[Muziekgebouw Amsterdam](https://www.muziekgebouw.nl/nl/agenda/9130/Anne_Veinberg_Felipe_Ignacio_Noriega_Alcaraz/Anne_Veinberg_in_de_hoofdrol)

 August 2019: Paper, lecture and performance at [FARM Berlin 2019](https://icfp19.sigplan.org/home/farm-2019).
 Watch the video [here](https://youtu.be/K1ai2N9bSqI).
 Third residency with Patrick Borgeat working on the AR extension

 June 2019: Second residency with Patrick Borgeat working on the AR extension.